omohokcoj/filterable/README.md

 [![Coverage Status](https://coveralls.io/repos/github/omohokcoj/filterable/badge.svg?branch=master)](https://coveralls.io/github/omohokcoj/filterable?branch=master)
 [![Inline docs](http://inch-ci.org/github/omohokcoj/filterable.svg?branch=master)](http://inch-ci.org/github/omohokcoj/filterable)

-Filterable allows to map incoming parameters to filter functions.
+Filterable allows to map incoming query parameters to filter functions.
 The goal is to provide minimal and easy to use DSL for building filters using pure Elixir.
 Filterable doesn't depend on external libraries or frameworks and can be used both in Phoenix and pure Elixir projects.
 Inspired by [has_scope](https://github.com/plataformatec/has_scope).